LangChain is a machine learning framework for developing applications powered by large language models (LLMs).

 This query returns the value of 1.6, which is then used to write an answer.

-We can ask the model to retrieve specific data.
+Query the model to retrieve data.

-SELECT input, completion
+SELECT question, completion

 FROM tool_based_agent